-Supply chain issues and labor shortages are hampering the industry across the globe, but retailers can work to mitigate these challenges and subsequent revenue risks by utilizing smart inventory practices that keep pace with shifting shopper tendencies.
+Supply chain issues and labour shortages are hampering the industry across the globe, but retailers can work to mitigate these challenges and subsequent revenue risks by utilising smart inventory practices that keep pace with shifting shopper tendencies.

-Let's not forget the labor shortage.
-The Bureau of Labor Statistics shows more than a million open retail jobs in the U.S. at present.
+Let's not forget the labour shortage.
+The Bureau of Labour Statistics shows more than a million open retail jobs in the U.S. at present.
 And recent data show retail workers have the fifth highest quit rate in the country.
 In fact, 678,000 retail workers quit their jobs in July of 2021 alone — and, as Forbes recently noted, this shortage isn’t expected to improve anytime soon.

 The challenges are real, but they're not insurmountable.
-There are steps you can take today to minimize their impact year-round.
+There are steps you can take today to minimise their impact year-round.
 Here's how.

 Accept that shoppers' behaviors have changed

 Last year was understandably marked by lower foot traffic than usual due to the pandemic and associated safety protocols.
 But this year, as vaccination rates continue to rise in many cities and regions across the globe, consumers are expected to venture out and do more shopping on foot rather than online.
 But retailers should be aware that being back in physical stores doesn't necessarily mean back to shopping as usual.